ids-s1-21/project-The_mathematicians/extra/Analysis--Correlation-between-categories.md

 It seems that these categories don’t have significant linear correlations.
 Therefore, we may need to fit them to a model other than a simple linear model.
-And, after some processings, we can change the value of the data to be binomial and then we can apply logistic regression model.
+And, after some processings, we can change the value of the column we need to use to be binomial and then we can apply logistic regression model.

 We know that for each individual question, the mark is either 0 or 1 and each category contains several questions like this.
 Therefore, the